 Give your friends, neighbors, family a “Hold the Date” alert ASAP, and then invite them to your Watch Party (You can use the invitation below or make your own.)

-Make sure you can access the link to the live feed of the Hearing by linking to ___________________, and test all your equipment for audio and video.
+Test all your equipment for audio and video.

 Plan to serve some simple snacks and drinks.